matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The Sync VM is a highly efficient, Turing complete, SNARK-friendly virtual machine for executing zkSync smart contracts.

-State-of-the-art optimizations are applied to smart contract bytecode, while the virtual machine itself is optimized for high load, allowing it to execute transactions in a blink of an eye.
+State-of-the-art optimizations are applied to smart contract bytecode, while the virtual machine itself is optimized for high load, allowing it to execute transactions in the blink of an eye.

 The machine is SNARK-friendly; that is, the execution trace can be proven in SNARKs.
-However, it does not require a circuit per program.
+However, it does not require one circuit per program.
 A single circuit can be used instead, which needs to be audited only once.

 The target proof system of the Sync VM is [PLONK](https://eprint.iacr.org/2019/953).